its-manny/HeadFirstDesignPatterns/README.md

 >
 > Note: This pattern can be implemented as object adapters (using composition) or class adapters (using multiple-
 > inheritance).
+### Facade
+> Provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher level interface that
+> makes the subsystem easier to use.